vishalmysore/Tools4AI/README.md

 If you plan to use OpenAI instead of Gemini you will need OpenAI api key

+## Anthropic

+If you plan to use Anthropic you will need anthropic api key https://docs.anthropic.com/claude/reference/getting-started-with-the-api

 ## 👉 Quick Start
 ```